AndrewJackson2020/resume/resume/andrew_resume.typ

 )

 #resume-item[
-  - Developed R application utilizing the Axioma Portfolio Optimizer API to optimize portfolios and generate reporting and controls around rebalances which was used to manage 5\% of the firms Equity indexed strategy AUM
+  - Developed R application utilizing the Axioma Portfolio Optimizer API to optimize portfolios and generate reporting and controls around re-balances which was used to manage 5\% of the firms Equity indexed strategy AUM
   - Wrote Python processes to automatically validate index files received from providers to ensure that index holdings comply with the index methodology
   - Designed data warehouse, reporting, and analytics application in Python to integrate index file data, fund position data, as well as market data from the Bloomberg and Factset
- - Built dashboard using Python to provide comprehensive reporting, analytics, and oversight around index rebalances ]
+]

 = Open Source

 #resume-entry(
   title: "Pgbouncer",
+  description: "Postgres connection pooler - C",
   location: [#github-link("pgbouncer/pgbouncer")],
 )

 #resume-item[
-  - Fixed critical vulnerability that allowed pgbouncer to be succeptable from DDOS attacks
+  - Fixed critical vulnerability that allowed pgbouncer to be susceptible from DDOS attacks
-  - Implement GSS Authentication to allow SSO via active directory
+  - (Under Review) Implemented GSS Authentication to allow SSO via active directory ]
-  - Implement numerous other features to make pgbouncer a more insitutional capable application ]

 #resume-entry(
-  title: "Connector X",
+  title: "Postgres",
+  description: "Relational Database - C",
-  location: github-link("sfu-db/connector-x"),
+  location: [#github-link("postgres/postgres")],
 )

 #resume-item[
-  - Fix various issues with postgres to polars data type conversions ]
+  - (Under Review) Fixed outdated usage of LDAPv2 protocol in libpq preventing usage on some LDAP servers, including many slapd configurations
+  - (Under Review) Implemented option to allow client to check all addresses within the given host for a valid connection ]

 = Skills